How We Stay Connected Sailing The World – Free Wifi, Phones, & Satellite

-How you travel, how often you need to be connected, what kind of speeds and how much data you consume are major variables.
+How you travel, how often you need to be connected, what kind of speeds, and how much data you consume are major variables.
 We’ll share what works for us and hopefully, it’ll give you an idea of where to start your research.

 For us, a daily internet connection is ideal but a couple of times a week is obligatory for work purposes.
-We upload video and photos, update our website, manage our social media accounts, answer emails, handle all of our bookkeeping and do lots of general surfing & research for our next destinations.
+We upload videos and photos, update our website, manage our social media accounts, answer emails, handle all of our bookkeeping and do lots of general surfing & research for our next destinations.